MystenLabs/sui/doc/move.md

-We will show how to call Move functions from other functions and how and define the new ones in the [section](#writing-simple-package) describing how to write a simple Move package.
+We will show how to call Move functions from other functions and how to define the new ones in the [section](#writing-a-package) describing how to write a simple Move package.

-In addition to functions callable from other functions, however, the Sui flavor of the Move language also defines so called _entry functions_ that can be called directly from Sui (e.g., from a Sui wallet application that can be written in a different language), and must satisfy a certain set of properties.
+In addition to functions callable from other functions, however, the Sui flavor of the Move language also defines so called _entry functions_ that can be called directly from Sui (e.g., from a Sui wallet application that can be written in a different language) and must satisfy a certain set of properties.

 #### Entry functions